fxamacker/cbor/README.md

 Functions with identical signatures to encoding/json include:
 `Marshal`, `Unmarshal`, `NewEncoder`, `NewDecoder`, `encoder.Encode`, `decoder.Decode`.

-EncMode and DecMode are interfaces created from EncOptions or DecOptions structs.

-__Package Level Functions__
+__Default Mode of Encoding__

 If default options are acceptable, package level functions can be used for encoding and decoding.
-Their API matches encoding/json.

 ```
 b, err := cbor.Marshal(v)
 err := cbor.Unmarshal(b, &v)